UPDATED: 12:30 p.m. ET, Feb. 23, 2024

 Ex-Memphis police officers decertified

-The four ex-Memphis police officers charged in the death of Tyre Nichols will never work as enforcement in the state of Tennessee again.
+The four ex-Memphis police officers charged in the death of Nichols will never work as enforcement in the state of Tennessee again.

 Last month, the Peace Officer Standards & Training Commission voted to decertify former officers Demetrius Haley, Emmitt Martin and Justin Smith.
 Former officer Desmond Mills surrendered his certification, which was then approved by the panel.

 The vote came after the MPD requested the decertification of seven of the former Memphis officers involved.